alex-ball/bathbib/bst/README.md

  2. Compile `bath-bst.dtx` with [LuaLaTeX] and BibTeX to generate the documentation.
-You will need, among other things, the [luatexja], [adobemapping] and [ipaex] packages installed; this is just for the documentation, not for the BibTeX style itself.
+You will need, among other things, the [luatexja], [adobemapping], [ipaex] and [haranoaji] packages installed; this is just for the documentation, not for the BibTeX style itself.
 To generate the version 1 tests and documentation, compile `bath-bst-v1.tex` with LuaLaTeX and BibTeX.

  3. If you are using TeX Live, find your home TeX tree using the following command at the command prompt/terminal: